matthewswitt/MatchingApp/README.md

 # MatchingApp

 A Matching App testing your memory using a 4x4 board with 16 images, each image having a pair.
 The goal is to match all 8 pairs in different modes: one player mode, two player mode and timed mode.
 Every time a new board is craeted the images are randomly shuffled.
 Best visual and graphics will occur when simulator is an iPhone 8 Plus.
 Focused on incorporating animations in Swift.
+Note: animations are slow and laggy because the FPS had to be reduced to upload it to Github.

 Singleplayer mode:
 <br>